mosip/documentation/docs/resident-services-user-guide.md

 # Resident Portal User Guide

 The Resident Portal is a user-friendly web-based platform designed to assist residents in accessing various services associated with their Unique Identification Number (UIN).
-This portal offers a range of essential services, including:
+This portal offers a range of essential services such as:

-1. UIN Services
+1. **UIN services** using UIN/VID (through [e-Signet](https://docs.esignet.io)):
      * View My History
+     * Manage My VID
      * Secure My ID
-    * Manage My VID
-    * Track My Request
+     * Track My Requests
-    * Download My Personalised Card
+     * Get Personalised Card
      * Share My Data
+     * Logout
 2. Get Information

-    * Supporting Document
-    * Registration Center
+    * About Registration Centers

-3. Verify Email ID/Phone number
+    * List of supporting documents
-4. Get My UIN
+3. Get My UIN (using UIN/ VID/ AID)
-5. Booking an Appointment
+4. Verify email ID and/ or phone number
+5. Responsive UI support- Support for the application to work seamlessly on various resolutions.
+6. Book an appointment for new enrolment (via the pre-registration portal)
+7. Ancillary features
+     * Font size
+     *  Get Notifications (email and bell notifications)
+     * View profile details of the logged in user (name, photo, and last login details)

 Below is the detailed explanation of each of the features mentioned above.